S-ghanbary98/Aker-DevOps-Academy/MERN Stack Application/README.md

 ## Intro

-In this project I'm going to implement a MERN stack web application consisting off the following:
+In this project, I'm going to implement a MERN stack web application consisting off the following:
 - MongoDB  -- The database
 - ExpressJs -- backend
 - ReactJS -- backend